ingik/react-native-multiple-image-picker/README.md

 For Android 15+ devices that use 16KB memory pages, additional configuration is required:

 1. This package includes 16KB page size support:

    - Native library support in `android/CMakeLists.txt`
-   - Updated PictureSelector to v3.11.3 for better 16KB compatibility
    - Gradle configurations for proper JNI packaging

 2. **Important**: You also need to configure `react-native-nitro-modules`:

    - Navigate to `node_modules/react-native-nitro-modules/android`
    - Open `CMakeLists.txt` and add these lines at the end:
      ```cmake